The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Funding

 \section{Funding}

 Lamiae Maia was partially supported by the “National Center for Scientific and Technical Research (CNRST)” under the Excellence Research Fellowship Program, Grant No. 60UM5R2021, Morocco.

-F. Adrián F. Tojo was supported by grant PID2020-113275GB-I00 funded by Xunta de Galicia, Spain, project ED431C 2023/12; and by MCIN/AEI/10.13039/ 501100011033, Spain, and by “ERDF A way of making Europe” of the “European Union”.
+F. Adrián F. Tojo was supported by grant PID2020\--113275GB\--I00 funded by Xunta de Galicia, Spain, project ED431C 2023/12; and by MCIN/AEI/10.13039/ 501100011033, Spain, and by “ERDF A way of making Europe” of the “European Union”.